wader/json5.jq/README.md

 $ jq -Rs -L . 'include "json5"; fromjson5 | .hexadecimal + .positiveSign' example.json5
 912560
 ```
-Put content of `json5.jq` in `~/.jq` to make it be included automatically and you can do
+Put content of `json5.jq` in `~/.jq` to make it be included automatically and you can do:
 ```sh
 $ jq -Rs fromjson5.a <<< '{a:0x123}'
 291